replicatedhq/replicated-docs/docs/intro-replicated.md

 [View a larger image](/images/teams-view.png)

-You can view customer reporting data and see adoption graphs to gain insights about performance, health, and usage.
+On the **Customers** and **Dashboard** pages, you can view customer reporting data and see adoption graphs to gain insights about performance, health, and usage.

 The following shows an example of the **Reporting** page for a customer that has two active application instances: